 3.5 years of full funding is available in partnership with the NDORMS annual studentship funding competition.

-The studentship is open to Home/EU students and does not require an additional explicit application (although when making their online Oxford application candidates must either list University College as their preferred college, or be willing to migrate colleges to take up the award).
+The studentship is open to Home students and does not require an additional explicit application (although when making their online Oxford application candidates must either list University College as their preferred college, or be willing to migrate colleges to take up the award).